Engee documentation

 Details

-• Convergent - rounds the number to the nearest representable value.
-If the fractional part of a number ends in 5, the number is rounded to the nearest even integer.
+• Convergent — rounds the number to the nearest representable value.
+If the fractional part of the number ends in 5, the number is rounded to the nearest even integer.

-• Convergent - rounds the number to the nearest representable value.
-If the fractional part of the number ends in 5, the number is rounded upwards (towards positive infinity).
+• Convergent — rounds the number to the nearest representable value.
+If the fractional part of the number ends in 5, the number is rounded up (towards positive infinity).

 • Zero — rounds the number towards zero.